FairwindsOps/pluto/README.md

 * Infrastructure-as-Code repos: Pluto can check both static manifests and Helm charts for deprecated apiVersions
 * Live Helm releases: Pluto can check both Helm 2 and Helm 3 releases running in your cluster for deprecated apiVersions

+## Kubernetes Deprecation Policy

+You can read the full policy [here](https://kubernetes.io/docs/reference/using-api/deprecation-policy/)

+Long story short, apiVersions get deprecated, and then they eventually get removed entirely.
+Pluto differentiates between these two, and will tell you if a version is `DEPRECATED` or `REMOVED`

 ## Installation

 ### asdf